hearvox/Research/News-Trust/credscore.md

 If a social site lets people auto-submit a link before they post, some might stop posting links with low CredScores.
 If people submitted all their shared links, they'd get their average shared-link CredScore.
 People might want to display their number publicly as a badge of cred honor.
 High-scoring sites might also publish their badges.

 ### You can run, but you can't hide ###
-Preliminary tests run on known fake-news and fact-based stories already reveal statisically significant differences.
+Preliminary tests run on known fake-news and fact-based stories already reveal statistically significant differences.
 Real news domain registrations are an average of three years older.
 Fake stories show a lower average grade level (and percentage of complex words) in readability analyses and more errors in accessibility tests.

 With each submitted URL, CredScore builds a better history of a site's trustworthiness.
 Soon CredScore history becomes another indicator.